reasonsx/cinema-website/README.md

-# 🎬 Cinema Website Setup Guide
+Cinema Website Setup Guide

+Before running the project, install all required Composer packages:

+composer install

+This will automatically download all dependencies (including Stripe) into the vendor/ folder.

 ## Create your own `constants.php`